 Your ecommerce team must be knowledgeable about the industry, committed to your business’s success, and possess the necessary skills to tackle the project tasks.
 To help you with this issue, we present a best practice guide on building an ecommerce team.

-The role of a manager of an ecommerce site is extremely important.
+The role of an ecommerce project manager is extremely important.
 Usually, in companies, this specialist is responsible for:

 How big does the team need to be to make it a sufficient backbone for an online store to work properly?
 After all, no one wants to pay money for extra staff.
 Let’s figure out which team members you definitely can’t do without.